-- All staff must read and sign the 'Acceptable ICT Use Agreement' before using any school ICT resource. - The school will keep a record of all staff and pupils who are granted Internet access.
-The record will be kept up-to-date, for instance a member of staff may leave or a pupil's access be withdrawn. - At Key Stage 1, access to the Internet will be by monitored by adults with directly supervised access to specific, approved on-line materials. - Parents will be asked to sign and return a consent form.
+- All staff must read and sign the 'Internet Use Agreement' before using any school ICT resource. - The school will keep a record of all staff and pupils who are granted Internet access.
+The record will be kept up-to-date, for instance a member of staff may leave or a pupil's access be withdrawn. - Access to the Internet will be by monitored by adults with directly supervised access to specific, approved on-line materials.